yssl/VIntSearch/README.md

 - Quickfix-listed results from ctags search
 - Easier commands for grep search
-- Unified search stack containing your search history by grep and ctags (similar usage to vim's tag stack, but more general one)
+- Unified search stack containing search history by grep and ctags (similar usage to vim's tag stack, but more general one)
+- Unified search path for grep and ctags
 - Various search commands (for word under the cursor, visually selected text, or any text you type)
 - Stacking not only search keywords and their position, but also search results in Quickfix
-- Unified search path for grep and ctags

 ## Screenshots